At the Five Spot

 Eric Dolphy at the Five Spot is a pair of live albums by the jazz musician and composer Eric Dolphy.
-They were released in December 1961 (Volume 1) and November 1963 (Volume 2) through Prestige Records.
+They were released in December 1961 (Volume 1) and November 1963 (Volume 2) by Prestige Records.
 They were recorded on the night of 16 July 1961 at the end of Dolphy's two-week residency, alongside trumpeter Booker Little, at the Five Spot jazz club in New York.
 It was the only night to be recorded.
 The engineer was Rudy Van Gelder.

 A third volume of recordings from the same evening, given the title Memorial Album, was released in 1965, after the premature deaths of both Little and Dolphy, containing "Number Eight (Potsa Lotsa)" and "Booker's Waltz".
 These two tracks were later released on the Van Gelder remaster of Volume 2.